 Rapidly Developing Thunder Storms – new Trackplot service

-This new capability quickly follows the launch of Trackplot’s Met Office Weather Warnings Service and it’s existing Environmental Maps Service.
+This service quickly follows the launch of Trackplot’s Met Office Weather Warnings Service and it’s existing Environmental Maps Service.
 Collectively this data enables customers to prevent injury to workers and damage to property and infrastructure.

 Climate change predictions for warmer wetter weather mean more frequent and more severe summer storms.
-Be ready using Trackplot’s Rapidly Developing Thunder Storm service.
+Be ready using Trackplot’s Rapidly Developing Thunder Storms service.

 This “real-time” dataset, with a latency of approximately 1 hour, uses the identification, monitoring and tracking of intense convective system clouds (cumulonimbus) to notify the potential of rapidly developing thunder storms.
 Using satellite data the parameters analysed include motion, cooling rate and cloud top height to detect the development of the thunder cell which can happen very quickly.